 Veterinarian, Certified Veterinary Acupuncturist

-When not treating patients, Dr. Wong teaches veterinary-related diploma and other animal-related programmes.
+In addition to clinical work, Dr. Wong teaches veterinary-related diploma programmes.
 She is especially fond of Golden Retrievers and British Shorthair cats, and is owned by 2 senior cats.

 Ryan is an animal lover who has a soft spot for dogs, having grown up with them his entire life.
 When not doing Acupetture work, he spends time with Apple Pie, a Golden Retriever who was adopted as an ex-breeding dog.